epinio/docs/src/explanations/security.md

 Epinio secures access to its API with TLS and basic authentication.

-The installation process automatically creates and saves the necessary credentials (user, password) and certificates.
+Use the `epinio config update` command after installation to extract and save the necessary credentials (user, password) and certificates.
 The information is stored in Epinio's configuration, for pickup by other Epinio commands.